How much is your car worth?

 The XT6’s 3.6 DOHC V6 produces 26 more horsepower (310 vs. 284) and 12 lbs.-ft. more torque (271 vs. 259) than the Pathfinder’s 3.5 DOHC V6.

-An engine control system that can shut down half of the engine’s cylinders helps improve the XT6’s fuel efficiency.
+An engine control system that can shut down some of the engine’s cylinders helps improve the XT6’s fuel efficiency.
 The Pathfinder doesn’t offer a system that can shut down part of the engine.

 In heavy traffic or at stoplights the XT6’s engine automatically turns off when the vehicle is stopped, saving fuel and reducing pollution.
 The engine is automatically restarted when the driver gets ready to move again.
 (Start/Stop isn’t accounted in present EPA fuel mileage tests.)
 The Pathfinder doesn’t offer an automatic engine start/stop system.